+If you're spending a lot of time at home right now and are thinking of using the time to get fitter, there is no better place to start than with your core.
 A strong core is the foundation to a strong body.
 Think about it: A tree would fall if its trunk wasn't solid and stable.
 Doing core work isn't just about your middle, either.
 Having a strong core will make you a better runner, surfer, or yogi (or whatever activity you like to do) while improving your posture and balance.
 Working your core can also protect you from low back pain — and yes, it’ll tone your abs, too.
+All of this makes it an ideal place to start when you start cramping from crouching over your laptop.

 Here, Kaiser has created an easy-to-follow 30-day plank challenge that will get you results quickly.
 You’ll start by planking at an incline (try leaning against a wall, chair, or the back of your couch), which is easier for beginners.
 Then, as you get stronger, you’ll move to the floor and work your way up to holding a plank for three full minutes.
 If it's too difficult for you to do the plank with your palms flat on the ground, you can modify it so you're resting on your forearms.
 Just make sure you don't hunch or strain your shoulders.
 Your goal is to maintain proper form (don’t crane your neck or let your hips sag) while holding up your own body weight.
 “The hardest part about planking is committing — holding still until the end,” says Kaiser.